strong-code/pirata/README.md

 or weird results, you can alter the ```Pirata::Config::BASE_URL``` constant in ```/lib/pirata/config.rb```.
 A list of mirror sites can be found at [TheProxyBay](http://proxybay.info/)

+There is also a rule for redirect rules.
+When specifying a protocol in the `BASE_URL` value, you may choose to use `http` or `https`.
+The `open_uri_redirections` patch allows HTTP <-> HTTPS redirections, but requires a rule to be specified.
+You can use `:safe` or `:all`.
+The former only does HTTP -> HTTPS redirection, while the latter will do both.
+By default, it is set to `:all`.

 #Testing
 There is a basic test suite you can run that will test against basic use cases and functionaliy.
 The big problem with testing this gem is that 1) the data is always changing for search results as things get uploaded or removed, comments get added, leechers/seeders get added or dropped off, etc, and 2) ThePirateBay could go offline.
 You can run tests by simply running ```rake``` in the parent Pirata directory.
 If you find you are getting errors (but not failures), ensure that the domain you are using in ```Pirata::Config::BASE_URL``` is actually up.
 Otherwise, please feel free to submit a Github issue and I'll get to it asap.
 Or fork it and help out!